 It might be a good idea to remove the wool socks when walking around in sandals so your feet don’t dry up to the point of cracking.

 Reusable Water Bottle

-With an increasing number of places (like shops and public parks) having filtered water dispensers to fill up our water bottles for free, we’ve found that they have saved us money where they were available.
+With an increasing number of places (like shops and public parks) having filtered water dispensers to fill up our water bottles for free, we’ve managed to save money by not needing to buy bottled water.

-While stainless steel bottles do dent, we’ve found that thermal sleeves help keep the water thermally insulated as well as lessen the blow of impact if they drop (potentially resulting in an annoying dent or two that prevent the bottle from standing up by itself).
+While stainless steel bottles tend to dent, we’ve found that thermal sleeves help keep the water thermally insulated as well as lessen the blow of impact if they drop.

 Waterproof Gear: Rain Poncho and Waterproof Pants